samirmakadia/vidstream/legal/terms_and_conditions.md

 ## 11. Indemnification

-You agree to indemnify and hold harmless VidStream, its affiliates, officers, directors, employees, and agents from any claims, losses, damages, or expenses arising from:
+You agree to indemnify and hold harmless VidMeet, its affiliates, officers, directors, employees, and agents from any claims, losses, damages, or expenses arising from:
 - Your use of the Service
 - Your content or conduct
 - Your violation of these Terms